Dan Soder

-Daniel Edward-Richard Soder (born June 24, 1983) is an American stand-up comedian, actor, and radio personality.
-He is best known for his character Mafee on the Showtime drama series Billions and as the former co-host of The Bonfire with fellow comedian Big Jay Oakerson on Sirius XM from 2015 to 2023.
-He is also known for his frequent appearances on MTV2's Guy Code.
+Daniel Edward-Richard Soder (born June 24, 1983) is an American stand-up comedian, actor, podcaster and former radio personality.
+He initially came to prominence for playing the character Mafee on the Showtime drama series Billions, as the former co-host of The Bonfire with fellow comedian Big Jay Oakerson on SiriusXM from 2015 to 2023, and his frequent appearances on Guy Code.

 Early life

 Daniel E. Soder was born in Hartford, Connecticut, on June 24, 1983.
 He is of Irish and Swedish descent.
 He was raised in Aurora, Colorado.
 While Soder was in high school, his father died after a long illness; two years later, his sister died in a car crash.
-He became close friends with future Miami Dolphins head coach Mike McDaniel while the two were growing up.
+He became close friends with future Miami Dolphins head coach and Los Angeles Chargers offensive coordinator Mike McDaniel while the two were growing up.
 He attended Smoky Hill High School.
 He began performing stand-up comedy while a student at the University of Arizona, graduating in 2005 with degrees in journalism and political science.
 A year later, he moved to New York City to further pursue his career.